-Priory Bay is currently undergoing an extensive redevelopment programme and will re-open in 2020.
+Priory Bay is currently undergoing an extensive redevelopment programme.

 Set within an historic 60 acre estate on the sandy shores of the sunny Isle of Wight, Priory Bay has long been a resort favoured by discerning members of British society.
 The sheltered beach, swimming pool and luxurious accommodation will be served by an exclusive bar and restaurant.
 The beautiful gardens at Priory Bay were designed by notable Arts and Crafts movement pioneer, Gertrude Jekyll and visited by Queen Victoria.

 Facilities will include a secluded beach, swimming pool, bar, restaurant and much more.
-The resort is expected to open in 2020 and the beautiful hotel, outbuildings and grounds are currently undergoing a sensitive restoration.
+The resort and the beautiful hotel, outbuildings and grounds are currently undergoing a sensitive restoration.

 Images are for illustrative purposes only and plans are subject to change/approval.

-Please note, Priory Bay is currently closed and will reopen in 2020 (date TBC).
+Please note, Priory Bay is currently closed (reopen date TBC).
 To register your interest and receive an update when the opening date is announced, please sign up here.